LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 ``SOLVEEI``    type: ``logical array of size (0:NREG)``    default: ``.true.``
     Indicates whether the ion energy equation is to be solved in region (ireg).
 Subservient to 'no\_solve' switch.

+.. index:: SOLVEET

+``SOLVEET``    type: ``logical array of size (0:NREG)``
+    Indicates whether the total energy equation is to be solved in region (ireg).
+For the equation to be solved in region (ireg), both SOLVEEE and SOLVEEI must be true in that region.
+Subservient to 'no\_solve' switch.
+    It is important to note that the 'b2news\_no\_solve' switch allows to solve or not to solve the electron and ion heat equations together with total energy equation, as a group.
+    Defaults to .true. unless using the time-dependent mode, in which case it is set to .false. and should not be used.

 .. index:: TIME_FACTOR_REQUIRED